zeachco/massive-line-war/README.md

-drunken-bear
+GG Framework
 ============

-sandbox to write canvas javascript games where game object are implemented as plugins
+A webGL game engine based on object injection using three.js